-She told me that she is a “perpetual student” and knows that learning never really ends; however, she hopes to use her previous experiences to educate others as well.
+She told me that she is a “perpetual student” and knows that learning never really ends; however, she hopes to use her previous experiences to educate others.
 She referenced the process of writing her book, Dr. T: A Guide to Sexual Health and Pleasure, as an excellent way to frame this.
 She couldn’t have written the book without her experience as a medical provider, so in hindsight, it took her 12 years to write the book because it included the learning and the teaching.

 I also want to mention that in our discussion, we got around to the topic of how her experiences as a Black woman, a South African woman, and (in her own words) a fat woman, will truly bring a lot of power to her appointment.
 Growing up in a militarized country as a Black woman during apartheid makes her incredibly familiar with the rights abuses others throughout the world are going through.